lucymhdavies/lmhd.me/_posts/2021-05-26-terraform-dns.md

 # Okay, this is getting tedious

-I'm ~~lazy~~ efficient to have to write out all of that every time I want to add something.
+I'm ~~lazy~~ efficient, so I don't want to have to write out all of that every time I want to add something.

-Can I make it easier on myself?
+Can we make it easier on ourselves?

 What if we make TF Variables out of this?